Prince Andrew may challenge High Court ruling in US sexual assault case

 It allows Ms Giuffre's legal team to ask the High Court in London to formally notify Prince Andrew about her civil action.

-The High Court initially rejected the request by Ms Giuffre's lawyers, citing an issue with the application, but later accepted it after they provided "further information".
+The High Court initially rejected the request by Ms Giuffre's lawyers, citing an issue with the application, but later accepted it after they provided further information, which clarified that they were legally permitted under US law to make the Hague Convention submission for assistance.

 The prince does not face the prospect of an extradition hearing, as this applies only to criminal charges, not civil cases.